fbpx

 Day 5: Ride from Les Vans into the Ardèche

-If the weather is good, then there are plenty of non-cycling activities to be enjoyed within walking distance of the hotel.
+If you’d like a rest day from cycling and if the weather is good, then there are plenty of non-cycling activities to be enjoyed within walking distance of the hotel.

-However, you are at the southern gateway to the Ardèche, a landscape of ridges and valleys, dotted with remote villages, so, not surprisingly, there is some excellent cycling to be done.
-We have opted for a spectacular route up a very narrow road that follows the river Borne to La Bastide-Puylaurent and back via St-Laurent-les-Bains and the Col du Chap del Bosc (1169m).
+However, you’re at the southern gateway to the Ardèche, a landscape of ridges and valleys, dotted with remote villages, so not surprisingly, there’s some excellent cycling on offer today.
+We’ve crafted a spectacular route up a very narrow road that follows the river Borne to La Bastide-Puylaurent and back via St-Laurent-les-Bains and the Col du Chap del Bosc (1169m).
 This ride is genuinely remote!

 Classic route: 87km with 1700m ascent [ride profile]